michaelyeg/angular-timer/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

+## Fetch NodeJS dependencies

+Make sure NodeJs 12 instead of the latest version is installed, you can use [NVM](https://tecadmin.net/install-nvm-macos-with-homebrew/) to manage multiple Node versions on your local machine.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.